Skip to main content

 How it works:

-Formal equivalence scores are a measure of AQuA’s confidence in its ability to align functionally equivalent words between a draft and a reference.
-We call the act of aligning these words "word correspondence".
-Our word correspondence algorithm works in several steps.
-First, we use a variety of computational techniques to align corresponding words between the two texts.
-We employ three algorithms for word correspondence:
+The word correspondence algorithm works in several steps.
+First, we use a variety of computational techniques in an attempt to align corresponding words between the two texts.

-We tokenize words by whitespace, so the formal equivalence assessment currently does not work for non-whitespace languages, such as Thai.
+We tokenize words by whitespace, so this assessment currently does not work for non-whitespace languages, such as Thai.
 This assessment also yields more accurate results when used on isolating languages, as opposed to polysynthetic languages.
 Future research will focus on non-whitespace, subword, and phrase-level tokenization to improve performance on a wider variety of languages.

 Semantic Similarity